kappaborg/ST/ASSIGN/Task2_Library_System_Testing.md

 #### TC11.1: Attempt to Return Book Not Borrowed by User
 **Scenario:** TS11
 **Preconditions/Test Data:**
-- User "john_doe" is logged in
+- User "user1" is logged in
-- Book "1984" is borrowed by user "mary_jones" (not by john_doe)
+- Book "1984" is borrowed by user "kappasutra" (not by user1)
-- Book "1984" does not appear in john_doe's borrowed list
+- Book "1984" does not appear in user1's borrowed list

 **Test Steps:**
-1. Log in as user "john_doe"
+1. Log in as user "user1"
 2. Search for "1984"
 3. Try to access return functionality (if available)
 4. Or attempt to return through direct URL manipulation